Shane Deitz

 Shane Alan Deitz (born 4 May 1975) is an Australian cricket coach and former player.
 He played first-class cricket for the Southern Redbacks as a left-handed top-order batsman and occasional wicket-keeper.
 He was appointed coach of the Netherlands women's national team in 2020, having previously served as head coach (and briefly playing coach) of the Vanuatu men's national team and also as CEO of Vanuatu Cricket.
+In July 2023 he was named West Indies women's cricket team coach.

 Playing career

 Deitz was a promising junior cricketer, as an under-17 and under-19 representative with the New South Wales Blues.
 He played for the New South Wales 2nd XI early in his career but after being unable to break into the senior lineup he moved to South Australia where he made his debut in 1998–99.

 Deitz would be in and out of the side during the first half of his career but finally found his feet in 2004–05.
 He cemented his place in the side for 2005/06 after being recalled late in the previous season and making the most of his chance with scores of 90 and 141.
 Despite not impressing for most of the season he made 154 against New South Wales cricket team in March 2006, which was the highest score in his career.
 He finished the year with 502 runs at 31.37.

 He finished his career with South Australia after the 2007/08 season, at the age of 33.
 He scored 3753 first-class runs and averaged 30.76 in 66 first-class games, and also took 89 catches and effected six stumpings as a back-up wicket-keeper when Graham Manou was unavailable.

 In September 2019, he was named in Vanuatu's squad for the 2019 Malaysia Cricket World Cup Challenge League A tournament.